cypherix93/Pokemon-GO-Scanner/README.md

 # PokéRadar

 Application that scans nearby locations of Pokémon, Pokéstops, Gyms etc. for Pokémon GO.

+> This is still a work in progress.
+If you want to contribute, please check out the [contribution guidelines](CONTRIBUTING.md).

 ---